 Here you find all of Campy’s derailleurs, from the famous Super Record (above) to the obscure ones (below).

 Limited Edition, softcover, printed on heavy coated paper, 100 pages, $ 60.
-We only have 10 copies, so they are not on our web site, but you can order your copy here.
+We are placing a one-time order for these books.
+You can order your copy here.

 Our bookstore also carries Bicycle Quarterly Press’ own books, like the new René Herse and the much-acclaimed The Golden Age of Handbuilt Bicycles, and a number of other select titles.
 For more information or to order, go to the Bicycle Quarterly bookstore or click on the images for each book.